codeandexploit/Re-Learning-CSS/Web-Dev Notes.md

 #Examples of Block Level Elements <div> <Header><Section><Footer><p><h1-h6><form>
 #Examples of Inline elements <span><a><img>
 #Margin Auto, an element takes up the corresponding width and the remaining space is divided between the remaining space
+#Display:none; The element does not take up any space on the webpage thereby doesnt affect the other elements
+#visibility: hidden; does the same work though it take space on the webpage